-The "exercise" bands.
+The "exercise" band.

 The video clip (published August 9th/2018) is from a user I found on Youtube, John Spiro, through another user's video covering Chris's death.
 Spiro stated that the band was for shoulder therapy (sort comments from newest to see Spiro's comment) and that "the resistance band was 5feet long looped around the neck most likely 4 1/2 feet" and was part of a 3 piece kit!
-(His response within the band video when I asked him what brand the infamous red band was.)
+(His response within the video when I asked him what brand the infamous red band was.)
 When I inquired about the specific brand of the red tube, Spiro responded back stating that the band was "no longer available" and that "the anchor was sold separately".
 Refer to Gilmore when he pointed out that the door anchor was a mismatch to the band.

 John Spiro states in his video description that "The same exact resistance band and anchor that was used on Chris Cornell."
 How he got into possession of the exact same band I have no clue.
 Searching for a photograph of the exact same band I had no success.
 I wondered if Spiro is in possession of the actual band.
 I've pressed him further on his channel, (the only way to contact him) but received no response.
 I ended up deleting my question asking if I could buy the band off him!
 Morbid I know.